This page is based mainly on information from Jiang Fung Wong and Alexey Lobashev.

 In the example shown in the diagram above, North, as the first player, can choose to begin by taking stack 1, 4, 5, 8, 9, 12, 13, 16.
 If North begins with stack 5, West, the second player, must take stack 6, E 7, S 8, N 9, W 10 and so on around the layout.
 North will have a red guard and a black soldier among his 8 pieces, West will have a black chariot and a black horse and so on.
 If North chooses to begin with stack 12, then West must take stack 11, E 10, S 9, N 8 and so on.
 In this case North will acquire a red elephant and as yet 7 unknown pieces, West will have a black horse from stack 7, and so on.

-All players look at their tiles, but do not show them to the other players.
-It may be convenient to keep the tiles on a rack, similar to those sometimes used for Mah Jong and other tile games.
+All players look at their pieces, but do not show them to the other players.
+It may be convenient to keep the pieces on a rack, similar to those sometimes used for Mah Jong and other piece games.

 The leader to a trick decides whether to lead a single piece or a combination, and places the piece or pieces face down on the table.
 Then each of the other players (in any order) places face down in front of them the same number of pieces that the leader played.
 When all are ready, all players turn over the pieces they have played and the winner of the trick is determined.